How co-parents can break down communication barriers

 When you add the emotional baggage of having gone through a divorce or breakup, communicating with an ex can be even more difficult.
 But as joint parenting arrangements are becoming more and more common, if it helpful if co-parents can communicate effectively on a regular basis.

-Here are some tips from the Texas Attorney General to help you do that:
+Here are some tips from the Texas Lawyer General to help you do that:

 Avoid arguing in front of the children

 Use email (or notes or letters) to communicate if f talking face-to-face is too difficult

 Communicate regularly to help keep small misunderstandings into big conflicts